Board members

 Jennifer Caldwell

 Jennifer Caldwell is a solicitor with over 30 years’ experience of corporate law including mergers and acquisitions, takeovers, IPOs, joint ventures and debt and equity financing.
 She was a joint managing partner of Maples and Calder’s Dublin office and until she retired from practise at the end of 2010 she was head of corporate in the Dublin office.
-She sat on the Board of Cantor Fitzgerald Ireland Limited from January 2011 until the end of 2015 and she currently sits on the board of Irish National Opera.

 Paul Howard